ThiruvarankanM/WebAgent_AI/README.md

 # WebAgent AI - URL Content Summarizer
 ## Demo
-Watch the demo video on YouTube: [Fashion MNIST CNN Web App Demo](https://youtu.be/gcMWZsxobgA)
+Watch the demo video on YouTube: [ AI-Powered URL Content Summarizer – WebAgent ](https://youtu.be/gcMWZsxobgA)

 ## Overview
 WebAgent AI is a modern web application that summarizes the content of any public web page using advanced language models.
 Built with Streamlit and the pydantic-ai framework, it provides a simple interface for users to extract concise summaries from articles, blogs, documentation, and more.